8fold/sass-loom/README.md

 - Utility classes as anything beyond a means to a new means.
 - Configuration (subtractive) over extension/convention (additive): TailWindCSS, BootStrap, Foundation
 - Without customization sites risk looking and feeling the same; saw this particularly around 2015 as rapid prototyping was done a lot using Bootstrap, for example - not we may be experiencing a new problem as many seem to be open sourcing their design systems: Google Material Design, US Web Design System,
+- Pre-defined components, HTML structures, classes, IDs, and so on to accomplish its primary function: USWDS, Bootstrap